PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - Attack Order System:
     - Default type:
       - At each turn, each character's speed can be increased by a randomized percentage value put in a range.
+    - Custom type: The user choose a different way to determine the turn order.
+      - The order can involves another stat other than Speed.
   - Defend system:
+    - The character can gets the priority in next turn after his defense state.
     - The defend system can completely cancel the damages received.
     - At the next turn, the damages dealt by an enemy will be increased.
     - When attacked, we can deal damages back to the attacker.
-    - We can decide if the defend system can block Critical Hits or not
+    - We can decide if the defend system can block Critical Hits or not.
     - The Defend action can only be performed under conditions (HPs, MPs, dead ally...).
   - Weakness System:
     - Classic:
       - Our characters can also have weaknesses.
       - A system of resistance is implemented to allow characters resisting specific attacks.
-    - Special:
+    - Special: Additional features to make the system unique.
+      - The enemy has a specific HP/counter bar where he takes damages from STRONG attacks.
+      - When his defense is broken, either the monster cannot act next turn and/or his defense is lowered.
+      - He can retrieves his full weakness gauge at next turn.
       - We can include a Body Parts system, where enemies are more sensible to certain areas like Head, Leg, Body, or Hand.
       - Multi-targets attacks can aim either 1 specific part per monster, or all parts for a specific enemy.
   - Multiplayer Mode: It would be possible to test a battle system with several characters, and allow the user to manage his party.